Oedipus Rex: Plot

 Confused, Jocasta asks Oedipus what the matter is, and he tells her.
 Many years ago, at a banquet in Corinth, a man drunkenly accused Oedipus of not being his father's son.
 Oedipus went to Delphi and asked the oracle about his parentage.
 Instead of answering his question directly, the oracle prophesied that he would one day murder his father and sleep with his mother.
 Upon hearing this, Oedipus resolved never to return to Corinth.
 In his travels, he came to the very crossroads where Laius had been killed, and encountered a carriage that attempted to drive him off the road.
 An argument ensued, and Oedipus killed the travelers—including a man who matched Jocasta's description of Laius.
-However, Oedipus holds out hope that he was not Laius' killer, because Laius was said to have been murdered by several robbers.
+However, Oedipus holds out hope that he was not Laius's killer, because Laius was said to have been murdered by several robbers.
 If the shepherd confirms that Laius was attacked by many men, then Oedipus will be in the clear.

 A man arrives from Corinth with the message that Polybus, who raised Oedipus as his son, has died.
 To the surprise of the messenger, Oedipus is overjoyed, because he can no longer kill his father, thus disproving half of the oracle's prophecy.
 However, he still fears that he might somehow commit incest with his mother.
 Eager to set the king's mind at ease, the messenger tells him not to worry, because Merope is not his real mother.

 The messenger explains that years earlier, while tending his flock on Mount Cithaeron, a shepherd from the household of Laius brought him an infant that he was instructed to dispose of.
 The messenger had then given the child to Polybus, who raised him.
 Oedipus asks the chorus if anyone knows the identity of the other shepherd, or where he might be now.
 They respond that he is the same shepherd who witnessed the murder of Laius, and whom Oedipus had already sent for.
 Jocasta, realizing the truth, desperately begs Oedipus to stop asking questions.
 When Oedipus refuses, the queen runs into the palace.

 When the shepherd arrives, Oedipus questions him, but he begs to be allowed to leave without answering further.
 However, Oedipus presses him, finally threatening him with torture or execution.
-It emerges that the child he gave away was Laius' own son.
+It emerges that the child he gave away was Laius's own son.
 In fear of a prophecy that the child would kill his father, Jocasta gave her son to the shepherd in order to be exposed upon the mountainside.